 |Diastolic blood pressure (mmHg)||Aerobic||Control||-9.376||0.001|

 Since the main emphasis of rehabilitation programs is on exercise and physical activity, the present study was designed for evaluating and comparing the effects of aerobic and resistance training on cardiovascular risk factors in women with Parkinson's .
 In order to prevent any possible injury during training, all exercises were performed under the supervision of a trainer.
 The results of this study exhibited that 8 weeks of resistance and aerobic training reduced the levels of LDL, TG, TC, fat percentage, RHR, weight and BMI, and also increased HDL and oxygen consumption, which indicates the importance of exercise and physical activity in protecting the health and treatment of Parkinson's patients.
 According to the results, aerobic training had a significant effect on reducing cardiovascular risk factors compared with resistance training which is consistent with the findings of Taheri et al. .
 They showed that aerobic training is effective in reducing TC levels.
 Also, Mogharnasi and Bagheri observed the significant effects of aerobic and resistive exercises on the reduction of blood cholesterol levels .
 In addition, Soori et al. indicated that resistance and endurance training significantly reduced cholesterol and TG levels in the aerobic and resistance groups .
-Yavari et al. showed the positive effects of aerobic, resistance and hybrid exercises on blood glucose control and cardiovascular risk factors, and stated that exercises are effective in reducing TG levels and body fat percentages .
+The results of a systematic review showed the positive effects of exercise training on reducing glycated hemoglobin and other risk factors, and stated that hybrid exercises are more effective than aerobic or resistance training alone .
 However, the results of the studies by Nayebifar et al. and Hosseini [21, 22], were not consistent with the findings of this study.
 In their study, there was no relationship between exercise and lipid profile.
 The probable cause of this inconsistency was related to the severity and the type of exercises.
 In order to reduce the plasma TG, the duration of exercise should be long, although in some cases, lessening TG is also affected by the severity of exercise.
 TG reduction is likely due to an increase in lipoprotein lipase activity of muscle capillaries .
 Furthermore, the effect of exercise on the concentration of plasma TG depends on concentration prior to the activity.
 Individuals with low levels of TG did not show significant changes in exercise activity, while plasma TG in subjects with high concentrations significantly reduced .
 Moderate-intensity exercises are needed to maximize the benefits of improving blood fat levels.
 On the other hand, LDL levels in the study by Saadatnia et al. showed that aerobic and resistance training had decreasing effects on the half-lives of apolipoproteins and lipoproteins .
 Similar results were found by Baharloo et al. which showed that exercise has positive effects in lowering the LDL levels .

 In this study, a significant correlation was observed between physical activity and HDL levels, which is similar to the results of Askari et al. and Maggio et al. [27, 28].
 They found that exercise can be effective in increasing HDL levels.
 In addition, Resaland et al. showed a significant positive relationship between exercise and HDL levels.
 All of these studies have been associated with an increase in HDL levels, which is in agreement with the results of this study.
 However, the results of our study were inconsistent with the findings of Azizi et al., and Rahmani-Nia et al. [30, 31].
 Azizi et al. investigated the relationship between physical activity level and cardiovascular risk factors in male students, and Rahmani-Nia et al. studied the effects of exercise on serum leptin and risk factors for coronary heart disease.
 Regular physical activity can be effective for the cardiovascular system, blood pressure, body fat percentage, and body fitness.
 Therefore , Abdi et al. found that aerobic exercises had effects on body composition and plasma levels of Insulin-like growth factors and their binding proteins, and likewise, BMI, lipid percentage, weight, waist-to-hip ratio after 8 weeks of aerobic training and maximum oxygen consumption in experimental group were significantly increased .
 Furthermore, Attarzadeh Hoeini et al. observed that aerobic exercises can increase capacity and respiratory coordination, especially in muscles of exhalation by enriching lung’s capacity and volume.
 Exercise can improve lung function and increase oxygen consumption .